 - Physical therapy

 - Epidural injections in the spine

-When these measure fail to work over time and if the injury does not heal, the next step is likely surgery.
+When these measures fail to work over time, and if the injury does not heal, the next step is likely surgery.

-In either situation, the injury may keep you from being able to return to work, may limit what you’re able to do at work and will lead to medical bills.
-If you or a loved one have sustained multiple compression fractures in a vehicle accident due to another’s recklessness or negligence, you deserve to pursue compensation for all of your injuries and the costs associated with them.
+In either situation, the injury may keep you from returning to work, may limit what you can do at work, and will lead to medical bills.
+If you or a loved one have sustained multiple compression fractures in a vehicle accident due to another’s recklessness or negligence, you deserve to pursue compensation for all of your injuries and their associated costs.